-When we first start out in business, we want to do as much work as we can.
-Each new project is a new chance to build an ongoing relationship, to add something to the portfolio, and of course to collect the associated fees.
+When we first start out in business, we want to work as much as possible.
+Each new project is a chance to build an ongoing relationship, to add something to the portfolio, and of course to collect the associated fees.
 But many creative pros make the mistake of taking on too much work too fast.

 Clients are happier when they feel that they are your only client.
 Logically, they know you’re doing other work, but you need to structure your business so that you can give each project — and each client — the time and attention required.
 Being buried makes this all but impossible.